19 of the best space documentaries you need to watch

 Carl Sagan's "Cosmos" is the closest you'll ever get to the perfect documentary series on space and the cosmos.
 It is an absolute must-watch for anyone who considers themselves a fan of space exploration.

-It originally aired on PBS and is split into 13 gripping and fascinating episodes.
+It originally aired on PBS and is split into 13 fascinating episodes.
 Do yourself a favor and watch as soon as you can.

 5. "Cosmos: A Spacetime Odyssey" is an excellent reboot of Sagan's masterpiece